CodeScop/Oge-Mai-Field-Guide/waterquestssummary.md

 ### A Bubble Dream - HuntS3

 - **Location:** Available in Luciola Forest
-- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • **A Bubble Dream** • HuntS4 Dirt to Dust • HuntS4 Celebrate Joy • ???
+- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • **A Bubble Dream** • HuntS4 Dirt to Dust • HuntS4 Celebrate Joy • HuntS4 Still Missing Something • ???
+- **Type:** Battle
+- **Requirements:** Defeat 1 Caretaker
+- **Rewards:** Wardrobe: Cactus Sprite Pet https://4thewords.com/media/wardrobe/featured/female/wf&#95;861-cactus-sprite-pet-6003-60430.png
+- **Recommendations:** This is part of the trail to get through the Hunt.
+Note that the Caretaker is in Dark Forest Outpost...

 ### Buholi in the Sky - TT